-This function always calculates a set of coefficients, but may alter the filter specification in order to do it (these changes are temporary, see later).
-This can happen in two cases:
+This function always calculates a set of coefficients, but may temporarily alter the filter specification in order to do it for a particular sampling frequency.
+This happens:

-- 1. If the sampling frequency is such that to produce the filter, the transition gap and/or pass and stop band widths are outside their limits, then the widths are set to the limits before calculating the filter. - 2.
-If half the sampling frequency (the Nyquist frequency) is less than an edge of a pass or stop band, certain attributes of the filter are lost.
-In our 50 Hz low pass filter example, if we tried to calculate with a sampling frequency of 80 Hz, we would see that the Nyquist frequency is 40 Hz.
-No frequency above 40 Hz can be represented in a waveform sampled at 80 Hz, so a 50 Hz low pass filter is equivalent to an "All pass" filter.
+- 1. If the transition gap and/or pass and stop band widths are outside their limits, then the limits are applied before calculating the filter. - 2.
+If a filter feature exceeds half the sampling frequency (the Nyquist frequency) it is ignored.
+In our 50 Hz low pass filter example, if we calculate with a sampling frequency of 80 Hz, the Nyquist frequency is 40 Hz.
+No frequency above 40 Hz can be represented, so a 50 Hz low pass filter is equivalent to an "All pass" filter.
 The filter specification will be altered to reflect this before calculating.

-Any changes made to a filter specification to accommodate a particular calculation are made with reference to the original specification, not the specification that was last used for a calculation.
+Any changes to a filter to accommodate a particular calculation are made with reference to the original specification, not the specification that was last used for a calculation.